Shelbourne F.C.: Formation & IFA years: 1895–1921

 The club made it to the final of the IFA Cup in 1905 but were beaten by Distillery.
-The following year Shelbourne defeated Belfast Celtic in the Cup Final 2–0 at Dalymount Park and became the first Southern club to win the IFA Cup, according to a Dublin newspaper "Tar barrels and bonfires were blazing across Ringsend and Sandymount that night as the Irish Cup was paraded around the district".
-In 1906 Shelbourne player Val Harris became the club's first player to line out for Ireland.
+The following year Shelbourne defeated Belfast Celtic in the Cup Final 2–0 at Dalymount Park before a crowd of 7,000 thanks to a brace from James Owens and became the first Southern club to win the IFA Cup.
+According to a Dublin newspaper "Tar barrels and bonfires were blazing across Ringsend and Sandymount that night as the Irish Cup was paraded around the district".
+In the same year, Shelbourne player Val Harris became the club's first player to line out for Ireland.
 In 1906 Shelbourne won their fourth Leinster Senior Cup, the club also playing in a charity match against Bohemians the same year and raised more than 100 pounds to build a church in Ringsend.
 Shelbourne reached the IFA Cup Final again in 1907 and 1908 but were beaten on both occasions in replays against Cliftonville and Bohemians, respectively.
 In 1907 Shelbourne were also Irish Football League runners-up to Linfield.
 They won the Leinster Senior Cup again in 1908 and 1909.
 In 1909 Shelbourne were City Cup winners and finished third place in the Irish Football League, behind champions Linfield and Glentoran.
 In 1911 Shelbourne won the IFA Cup for their second time and went on to win the Leinster Senior Cup again in 1913 and 1914.
+In 1912, the club established the Shelbourne Sports Company, a limited public liability company with the specific aim of constructing a stadium of holding 25,000 spectators.
+It was wound up eleven years later without having achieved its goal.
 Shelbourne were 1914 Gold Cup runners-up, and then winners in 1915, were Leinster Senior Cup winners again in 1917 and 1919, and winners of the IFA Cup once more, in 1920, after the other semi-final was declared void as both of the teams involved (Belfast Celtic and Glentoran) were ejected from the competition, before Shelbourne's association with the Irish Football Association was to come to an end.
+The Reds semi-final win over Glenavon saw their home ground closed by authorities following crowd violence.